trailofbits/circomspect/README.md

 _Figure 1.1: Since a new variable is declared in the while-statement body, the outer variable is never updated._

-#### 2. Unused variable assignments (Warning)
+#### 2. Side-effect free assignments (Warning)

-An unused assignment typically indicates a logical mistake in the code and merits further attention.
+An assigned value which does not contribute either directly or indirectly to a constraint, or a function return value, typically indicates a mistake in the implementation of the circuit.
+For example, consider the following `BinSum` template from `circomlib` where we've changed the final constraint to introduce a bug.

 ```js
   template BinSum(n, ops) {